 Cash ratio is a liquidity ratio which measures the ability of the Company to repay the current liabilities only using its cash and cash equivalents.
 It is an extreme liquidity ratio than the other liquidity ratios i.e. current ratio and quick ratio as it requires the current liability to be settled using only the cash and cash equivalents.

 Examples of Cash Coverage Ratio Formula (with Excel Template)

-Let’s see some simple to advanced example to understand the calculation of cash coverage ratio formula better.
+Let’s see some simple to advanced example to understand the calculation of the cash coverage ratio formula better.

 A Company XYZ Inc. has following items on its balance sheet.
 Calculate the cash ratio formula for the same.

 For the calculation of cash ratio formula first, we will need to calculate Cash and Cash Equivalents and Current Liabilities

 Cash and Cash Equivalents